stevenvolckaert/enterprise-library/README.md

 components designed to assist software developers with writing less and semantically more meaningful code.

-In practice, the class libraries extend on types available in the various namespaces of the [Framework Class Library (FCL)][1] (CoreFX for the *.NET Standard* target).
+In practice, the class libraries extend on types available in the various namespaces of the [Framework Class Library (FCL)][1] (CoreFX for the .NET Standard 1.5 target).
 Therefore, it contains no application-specific code and has no depencencies to third-party .NET libraries or frameworks.

 ## NuGet